Terrell Davis: Later career

+Honors and awards

 In 2004, Davis was inducted into the Colorado Sports Hall of Fame.
 Davis was one of the semifinalists for the 2007 Pro Football Hall of Fame in his first year of eligibility.

 On July 27, 2007, it was announced that Davis would be inducted into the Denver Broncos Ring of Fame.
 His induction ceremony took place at Invesco Field at Mile High on September 23, 2007, in a Broncos home game against the Jacksonville Jaguars.
 In 2006, Davis was inducted into the Breitbard Hall of Fame.
 On February 7, 2016, Davis and John Elway served as the Broncos' honorary captains at Super Bowl 50 in Santa Clara, California.
 They also appeared at the pre-game ceremony honoring the past 50 Super Bowl MVPs.
 Davis was also one of the players who did the Trophy Presentation when the Broncos won the Super Bowl.
 On August 4, 2017, Davis was inducted into the Pro Football Hall of Fame in his eleventh year of eligibility.